philipwindeyer/dotfiles/macos/README.md

 - Sign in first if required
 - Click "Install" if available, or Settings -> Save and Share -> "Install page as app..."

-These are the PWA I install:
+These are the PWAs I install:
 - Gmail (https://mail.google.com)
 - Google Calendar (https://calendar.google.com)
 - Google Contacts (https://contacts.google.com/)